xiix0/scam/README.md

-Tempt not a desperate man.
+The abuse of greatness is when it disjoins remorse from power.
-		-- William Shakespeare, "Romeo and Juliet"
+		-- William Shakespeare, "Julius Caesar"